cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

 You can see that a IBC channel handshake is smiliar to a connection handshake:

-1. `ChanOpenInit`: will set the chain A into `INIT` state.
-This will call `OnChanOpenInit` so application A can apply its `INIT`logic, e.g. check if the port is set correctly.
+1. `ChanOpenInit`: sets chain A into `INIT` state.
+This calls `OnChanOpenInit` so application A can apply its `INIT`logic (e.g. check if the port is set correctly).
-2. `ChanOpenTry`: will set chain B into `TRY` state.
-It will call `OnChanOpenConfirm` so application B can apply its `TRY` logic.
+2. `ChanOpenTry`: sets chain B into `TRY` state.
+It calls `OnChanOpenConfirm` so application B can apply its `TRY` logic.
-3. `ChanOpenAck`: will set the chain A into `OPEN` state.
-This will call `OnChanOpenAck` which will be implemented by the application.
+3. `ChanOpenAck`: sets chain A into `OPEN` state.
+This calls `OnChanOpenAck` which will be implemented by the application.
-4. `ChanOpenConfirm`: will set chain B into `OPEN` state so application B can apply its `CONFIRM` logic.
+4. `ChanOpenConfirm`: sets chain B into `OPEN` state, so application B can apply its `CONFIRM` logic.

 If an application returns an error in this process, the handshake will fail.

-Notice that if you use a channel between two applications, you have to trust that the applications on both ends are not malicious.
+Note that if you use a channel between two applications you have to trust that the applications on both ends are not malicious.

-You can find the implementation of `ChannelOpenInit` in the the [`msg_server.go`](https://github.com/cosmos/ibc-go/blob/main/modules/core/keeper/msg_server.go):
+You can find the implementation of `ChannelOpenInit` in the [`msg_server.go`](https://github.com/cosmos/ibc-go/blob/main/modules/core/keeper/msg_server.go):

 ```go
 // ChannelOpenInit defines a rpc handler method for MsgChannelOpenInit.